 The mixed-use designation is a type of planning that allows for a combination of multiple land uses within a single area or building, creating a more cohesive and walkable environment where people can live, work, and shop.
 There are a range of different types of mixed uses that a town can follow.
 Village District was chosen for the Town of Grottoes because the town is small like a village and because throughout the town there are older buildings that have the potential to be revitalized for a new use, like a residential or business use.
-One of the top three types of development citizens wanted was to adapt and reuse existing structures.
+From the Community Survey, one of the top three types of development citizens said they wanted was the adapt and reuse existing structures.
 The Village District designation prioritizes historic preservation and creating a sense of place while not putting too many design regulations that a nominated historic district would require.